 Braised food restaurant are all over night markets in Taiwan.
 It is so popular in Taiwan that even the locals buy it and take it home.

-Similar to the one in Yizhong Street Night Market, you pick and choose all the ingredients you want to cook in the light soy sauce broth.
+Similar to the one in Yizhong Street Night Market, you pick and choose all the ingredients you want to cook in the light soy sauce broth at this vendor (see map).
 Choose from different types of meatballs, tofu, fishball, vegetables and noodles.
 You can eat at this small restaurant or bring the food back to your hotel (if you live near).

 Other delicious treats: Clams in broth (金莎蛤仔) and cut fruits

-Clams in broth (金莎蛤仔) serves clams in soup broth, shrimp in broth, sea snails or whelks in soup broth and dried tofu.
-It didn’t look busy when I took the photo at the beginning of the night but when I walked back, the queue was quite long.
-The clam in soup is the most popular option and you can even add noodles in the broth.
+Clams in broth (金莎蛤仔) (see map) serves clams in soup broth, shrimp in broth, sea snails or whelks in soup broth and dried tofu.
+It didn’t look busy when I took the photo at the beginning of the night, but the queue was quite long when I walked back.
+The clam in soup is the most popular option, and you can even add noodles to the broth.
 Prices start at NT$70.

 And for a healthy option, many vendors selling cut fruit in Feng Chia Night Market (and any Taiwan food market).
 Choose from watermelon, mango, papaya, cantaloupe, pineapple to more exotic fruit like red dragonfruit and water apple.
 A bag of cut fruit starts at NT$15.